jf0772256/ShippingApplication/Install_Requirements/Readme.md

 # Installation Requirements:

 In this folder are two installers, one for 32bit os and one for 64bit os.
 They require Admin access to install and won't be required unless the sql server is pointed to a MySQL database.
+As a just in case precaution we have included the latest 32 and 64 bit MSSQL ODBC Driver installers. msodbcsql.msi -> x64 msodbcsql (1).msi -> x32

 ## To install the ODBC Drivers: